youngist/clean-blog/_posts/2013-09-07-youngist-orgs-two-minutes-in-solidarity-with-the-dream.md

 ---
 published: true
 layout: post
-maintitle: "Youngist’s Two Minutes in Solidarity with the Dream Defenders and #OurMarch  - {Young}ist"
+maintitle: "{Young}ist’s Two Minutes in Solidarity with the Dream Defenders and #OurMarch  - {Young}ist"
-headline: "Youngist’s Two Minutes in Solidarity with the Dream Defenders and #OurMarch "
+headline: "{Young}ist’s Two Minutes in Solidarity with the Dream Defenders and #OurMarch "
 tagline: undefined
 featuredphoto: undefined
 featuredphotoalttext: undefined